 The following set of activities is part of our monthly theme on planting, growing, harvesting, and eating fruits and vegetables.
 Overall, we attend to, observe, talk about, and try to understand nature and the changes that occur during summer time.
-Our cherry picking school field-trip is the ultimate reward and we all were all looking … Continue reading Practices of Wonder, Curiosity, and Creativity
+Our cherry picking school field-trip is the ultimate reward and we were all looking forward … Continue reading Practices of Wonder, Curiosity, and Creativity

 Depending on their particular age level, children frequently find themselves in certain situations.
 For example, our preschoolers often drop their bottles and spill water on the floor, tend to argue over toys as a result of their difficulties sharing, and cry when things don't go their way.
 Within the immersive way of teaching and learning, students … Continue reading Immersive Learning in Action